hindu-comm/mail_stream_advaita-l/2017/07/Vaadiraaja_Teerthas_/71__Praveen_R._Bhat.md

 > is also absence of Aganga.
 This is the nonsense result.
 Nobody can immerse
 > himself on the bank because it is land.
 >
-> ​This is incorrect.
+> This is incorrect.
 Before one can even proceed in this line of thinking, the following question has to be answered:

    - घटाभावस्य अभावः किम्?
 What would be the प्रतियोगि of the absence of
    the absence-of-pot?

-​That will show the flaw in the above line of argument using Aganga and what not!
+That will show the flaw in the above line of argument using Aganga and what not!
 If such out-of-context meanings are allowed to be used, one can prove anything to be anything. :)